glassCodeBender/SexyScraper/README.md

 SuperScraper.py

 SuperScraper.py uses Python 2.7 and has mechanize, BeautifulSoup4 and urllib2 dependencies.
 It is a web-scraper that I'm using to create a giant list of known DLLs, processes, and descriptions of the programs that use them.
+Because the web-site is huge, the program creates an anonymous browser that erases cookies, changes useragent, and changes IP address.

 Arguments:
 (1) Letter that the program begins with.